Edie Falco

-Early life
+Early life and education

 Falco was born in the New York City borough of Brooklyn on July 5, 1963, the daughter of Judith Anderson, an actress, and Frank Falco, a jazz drummer who later worked for an advertising agency.
 Her father was of Italian descent and her mother had Swedish, English and Cornish (1/16th) ancestry.
 She has two brothers, Joseph and Paul, and a sister, Ruth.
 Her uncle is novelist, playwright, and poet Edward Falco.
 In 2012, Falco was the subject of an episode of Who Do You Think You Are? which focused on one of her ancestors, a Cornish master mariner from Penzance who was born at sea and died in 1840.

 From the age of four, Falco was raised on Long Island, moving with her family to Hicksville, then North Babylon, and finally West Islip.
 As a child, she acted in plays at the Arena Players Repertory Theater in East Farmingdale, where her mother also performed.
 Her family eventually moved to Northport, where she attended high school and played Eliza Doolittle in a production of My Fair Lady during her senior year.
 Falco graduated from Northport High School in 1981.
 She attended the acting program at State University of New York at Purchase, and graduated in 1986 with a Bachelor of Fine Arts in acting.

 Career

-1987–1999: Early career
+1987–1998: Early work and rise to prominence

 Early in her career, Falco made appearances on television shows like Law & Order and Homicide: Life on the Street.
 Tom Fontana, executive producer of Homicide, cast Falco as Eva Thormann, the wife of an injured police officer, after watching Falco's performance in Laws of Gravity, a 1992 film directed by Nick Gomez.
 Fontana said of her, "She's an actress who's unadorned by any embroidery.
 She does everything with such simplicity and honesty, it's breathtaking."
 A struggling actress at the time, Falco said her salary from these television episodes paid for one month's worth of rent.
+She debuted on the big screen in 1987's Sweet Lorraine starring Maureen Stapleton.

-Her first big break in films was a small speaking role in the 1994 Woody Allen film Bullets over Broadway.
+Later, she had a small speaking role in the Woody Allen comedy film Bullets Over Broadway (1994).
 Her friendship with former SUNY Purchase classmate Eric Mendelsohn, who was the assistant to Allen's costume designer, Jeffrey Kurland, helped her to be cast in the role.
 Mendelsohn went on to direct Falco in his feature film Judy Berlin, for which he won Best Director honors at the Sundance Film Festival.
-Falco went on to star in Mendelsohn's next film 3 Backyards, for which he won Best Director a second time.
+Falco would later go on to star in Mendelsohn's next film 3 Backyards, for which he won Best Director a second time.

-During this time, Falco appeared in the films Trust, Cop Land, Private Parts (nonspeaking part), Random Hearts, On Broadway, she appeared in the Tony Award-winning Side Man and in the revivals of Frankie and Johnny in the Clair de Lune opposite Stanley Tucci, and 'night, Mother opposite Brenda Blethyn.

-In 1997, Falco started portraying prison officer Diane Whittlesey, in the HBO series Oz.
+During this time, Falco appeared in the films Trust, Cop Land, Private Parts (a nonspeaking part), and Random Hearts.
+On Broadway, she appeared in the Tony Award-winning Side Man.
+In 1997, Falco started portraying prison officer Diane Whittlesey, in the HBO prison drama series Oz.
 Falco got the role after working with Fontana on Homicide.